Using a co-packer

 A co-packer — also known as a co-manufacturer — processes products for different companies based on individual specifications and can vary in size and scope.
 Co-packers provide services such as ingredient sourcing, packaging, labeling, manufacturing, product development and distribution.

-Only operations that physically manufacture, process, package/re-pack, or label/re-label organic products are required to obtain organic certification.
-If you contract someone else to produce organic products for you, and only sell the finished packaged and labeled product, you do not require certification.
+If you contract someone else to produce organic products for you and only sell the finished packaged and labeled product, you do not require certification.
 Your co-packer or custom manufacturer is required to be certified.

 Forms & Documents